 - The skin can have a bad odor.

 These skin changes often occur in those who are obese or who have diabetes.
-Dr. Jenson and Dr. Edwards may recommend treatment for skin discoloration in Orem, Utah.
-Our dermatologists may use creams, ointments, and gels to lighten the skin color.
+Dr. Kraig K. Jenson, Byron Edwards or Dr. Devin Burr may recommend treatment for skin discoloration in Orem, Utah.
+Our dermatologists may use creams, ointments and gels to lighten the skin color.
 Laser treatments can be used to reduce skin thickness.
 Odor and discomfort can be decreased by applying antibiotics to the skin and using antibacterial soaps.
 Retinoids in pill form can help clear your skin.

-We encourage you to contact Kraig Jenson, PC, Dermatology Center to learn more and to schedule an appointment.
+We encourage you to contact Dermatology Center at 801-224-5200 to learn more and to schedule an appointment.